catarina-mtpires/data-science/Fitbit/data overview.md

 - Sleep patterns considers total sleep over the previous week, restlessness and other indicators of disrupted sleep from the night before, and time spent in REM and deep sleep from the night before.

 Stress management score data extracted from Fitbit are in the <i>.csv</i> format and contain:
-- date of the score;
+- Date of the score;
-- stress score (1 score per day);
+- Stress score (1 score per day);
-- points from responsiveness, sleep, and exertion components.
+- Points from responsiveness, sleep, and exertion components.

 ### Electrodermal Activity

 Sense detects electrodermal activity (EDA) through the on-wrist EDA Scan, which may indicate the user's response to stress.
 EDA responses are tiny changes in the sweat level of the skin, which may happen due to stress or other factors.
 The calmer a person is, the fewer EDA responses the person will have.

 Estimated electrodermal activity data extracted from Fitbit are in the <i>.csv</i> format and contain:
-- timestamps with 1 second interval;
+- Timestamps with 1 second interval;
-- average skin conductance level (SCL).
+- Average skin conductance level (SCL).

 ## 5. Oxygen Variation Data